ulfnic/multipress/README.md

 # multipress
 Run one of several commands based on frequency of execution within a rolling timeout.

+## better_multipress
+Original multipress was solidly 'meh'.
+Now its better.

 Useful for a variety of purposes such as extending keyboard shortcut support to include multi-tap combos.
 ```bash
 ./multipress -- echo 1 __ echo 2 __ echo 3 & disown